dangerdak/blog/_posts/2018-01-04-what-sets-founders-and-coders-apart.md

 good as your team and your team's as good as your cohort.
 If you've done something you have a responsibilty to help anyone who's struggling.
 Bring each other up and never put each other down :)

+## Communication
+Being a developer isn't just about coding.
+As someone who struggles with confidence in talking I found FAC excellent in this regard - talking through my thought processes while pair programming, discussing ideas in a team, working with clients, mentoring, and weekly presentations in front of the cohort and alumni were all invaluable practice.

 ## Working with clients & links with charities
 The final projects at the end of our 16 weeks were chosen by us based on ideas pitched